-From the years 1898 up to 1905, Alberto was able to build and fly a total of 11 dirigibles.
+From the years 1898 up to 1905, Dumont was able to build and fly a total of 11 dirigibles.
 Since air traffic control still wasn’t an issue back then, he was known to float at rooftop levels around Paris and would even land near an outdoor café where he fancied having lunch.

 Competition and Other Dirigibles

-Despite this far from satisfactory attempt at winning the prize, he was still able to snag the Deutsch de la Meurthe prize on October 19 of the same year with dirigible No. 6.
+Despite this far from satisfactory attempt at winning the prize, he was still able to take the Deutsch de la Meurthe prize on October 19 of the same year with dirigible No. 6.
 The prize was awarded for the first flight which took off from Parc Saint Cloud and then circumnavigated after reaching the Eiffel Tower within just 30 minutes.

 This was a very well-documented event and it was also the first flight to have been verified by the Aéro-Club de France.
-Another record set by Alberto was being able to fly a distance of 220 meters in just 21.5 seconds, and this was credited by the Federation Aeronautique Internationale.
+Another record set by Dumont was being able to fly a distance of 220 meters in just 21.5 seconds, and this was credited by the Federation Aeronautique Internationale.